ansys/pyhps/doc/source/examples/ex_python_uv.rst

 on the scaler/evaluator.
 Installation instructions can be found `here <https://docs.astral.sh/uv/getting-started/installation/>`__.

-Once uv is installed, the application must be registered in the scaler/evaluator with the following properties:
+Once uv is installed, the app must be registered in the scaler/evaluator with the following properties:

 ================= ==================